ramavedantam/vrama91-old.github.io/index.md

 title: Home
 ---

 Hi!
-I am a fourth year Ph.D. student at the <a href='https://filebox.ece.vt.edu/~parikh/CVL.html'>Computer Vision Lab, Virginia Tech</a>.
+I am a fifth year Ph.D. student at the <a href='https://filebox.ece.vt.edu/~parikh/CVL.html'>Computer Vision Lab, Georgia Tech</a>.
 My advisor is <a href='http://filebox.ece.vt.edu/~parikh'>Devi Parikh</a>.
 I am broadly interested in computer vision and machine learning.

 On the vision side, I am interested in problems in vision and language, learning common sense and visual reasoning.
 On the machine learning side, I am interested in developing tools for effective low-shot learning, generative models, bayesian deep learning and variational inference.